devdogio/lospro-docs/Components/Managers.md

 # Los Manager

 The LosManager is a manager component that can be contains a reference to the settings database.
-The settings database contains the global configurationso for Los Pro.
+The settings database contains the global configurations for Los Pro.

 To create the LOS settings object go to your projects pane (assets) and go to Create > LosPro > Los Settings.
 This will create an object in your project folder.